 At the end of the course you will be asked to provide an evaluation of your experience in order to inform the development of the course.

 Are there any other costs?
 Is there anything I need to bring?

 No. The reading list will be available during the course.

 When I've finished, what course can I do next?

-You can enrol onto the next Technical course DRA146 to broaden your experience working ‘in role’ on a different production.
+You can enrol onto the next Technical Theatre and Stage Management course to broaden your experience working on a different production.
 You may also want to consider a course in directing.